wp-invoice/wp-invoice.github.io/docs/editing-an-invoice-in-wp-invoice-plugin.md

 ## Adding Client Information

 On the right sidebar of the edit invoice window you will notice a metabox with the client information.
-If the client you are invoicing did not exist (you have not invoiced him or he doesn’t exist in the [WP-CRM system] (https://github.com/wp-crm/wp-crm/wiki), the fields in that metabox will be empty:
+If the client you are invoicing did not exist (you have not invoiced him or he doesn’t exist in the [WP-CRM system](https://wp-crm.github.io/docs/), the fields in that metabox will be empty:

 [![The user info metabox, empty](https://storage.googleapis.com/media.usabilitydynamics.com/userinfoe.png)](https://storage.googleapis.com/media.usabilitydynamics.com/userinfoe.png)

 If it’s empty, what we should do is to enter our client’s information.
-The information set here will appear on the [PDF version of the invoice](https://github.com/wp-invoice/wp-invoice-pdf/wiki).
+The information set here will appear on the [PDF version of the invoice](https://wp-invoice.github.io/addons/pdf/).
 When we’re done we should have something like this:

 [![The user info metabox, full](https://storage.googleapis.com/media.usabilitydynamics.com/userinfofilled.png)](https://storage.googleapis.com/media.usabilitydynamics.com/userinfofilled.png)